K4S4B4/jtd-remote/en/how-to-install/from-booth.md

 3. Select the required Appendix.
 See [Appendix](#Appendix-optional) for the contents.

-   To use "Appendix4_TensorRT_mode", see [Installation of TensorRT](#Installation-of-TensorRT) and install the required software.
+   To use "Appendix4_TensorRT_mode", see [Installation of TensorRT](./install-tensorrt) and install the required software.

 4. Run MocapForAll from the Start menu or MocapForAll.exe in the installation path.

 5. If the "UE4 Prerequisites" installation screen is displayed, install it.

-If you bought on Steam, you can just install by Steam client.

 ## How to update from BOOTH